dechamps/videojitter/README.md

 Connect your instrument and point it towards the display of the video playback system under test.
 It is best to place the instrument some distance away from the display so that the blinking squares of the warmup/cooldown pattern (more on that later) can be distinguished from the actual test signal.
+Don't place it too far away though, as the signal-to-noise ratio will suffer.

 Set up your instrument and hit the start button in whatever software you are using to record the data (e.g. Audacity).
 There is no need to precisely